sulfura3/cordova-plugin-firebasex/README.md

 ### iOS background notifications

+If the notification message arrives while the app is in the background/not running, it will be displayed as a system notification.

+If the user then taps the system notification, the app will be brought to the foreground and `onMessageReceived` will be invoked **again**, this time with `tap: "background"` indicating that the user tapped the system notification while the app was in the background.

-If the app is in the background but is still running (i.e. has not been task-killed) and the device is not in power-saving mode, the `onMessageReceived` callback can be invoked when the message arrives without requiring user interaction (i.e. tapping the system notification).
+If the app is in the background or inactive when the notification message arrives, the message can be queued so that the next time the app is resumed from the background, the `onMessageReceived` callback is invoked with the notification payload without requiring user interaction (i.e. tapping the system notification).
 To do this you must specify `"content-available": 1` in the `apns.payload.aps` section of the message payload - see the [Apple documentation](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CreatingtheNotificationPayload.html#//apple_ref/doc/uid/TP40008194-CH10-SW8) for more information.
-When the message arrives, the `onMessageReceived` callback will be invoked without the `tap` property, indicating the message was received without user interaction.
+When app is next launched/resumed from the background, any queued notification payloads will be sent to the `onMessageReceived` callback without the `tap` property, indicating the message was received without user interaction.

-If the user then taps the system notification, the app will be brought to the foreground and `onMessageReceived` will be invoked **again**, this time with `tap: "background"` indicating that the user tapped the system notification while the app was in the background.
+Note: the notification message cannot be immediately delivered while the app is in the background or inactive to ensure the Cordova application running in the Webview is in a state where it can receive the notification message.
+Therefore the message is queued until the app is resumed into the foreground.

 ### iOS notification sound